 Diabetes

-According to the American Diabetes Association, in 2007, there are approximately 21 million Americans with diabetes and an additional 54 million Americans have pre-diabetes.
+Currently, there are approximately 23 million Americans with diabetes and an additional 57 million Americans have pre-diabetes.
 Patients with diabetes have too much sugar in their blood.
 Recent studies have found that controlling blood sugar helps prevent serious problems that can be caused by diabetes.
 These can include problems with the eyes, kidneys and nerves, which can lead to blindness, dialysis, or amputation.
 Endocrinologists treat diabetes with diet and medications, including insulin.
 They also work closely with patients to control blood sugar and monitor them so they can prevent health problems.

 (Click here for more info)